cgubbin/probabilistic_bisector/README.md

 # probabalistic bisection
 ---

 An implementation of linear bisection for finding the roots of a stochastic function.
+The current implementation only works for functions with one root in the search range of interest.

 Root-finding is a common problem in scientific computation.
 When the function to be studied is deterministic a simple linear bisection algorithm or something more sophisticated such as Brent's method can be applied.
 These algorithms rely on the deterministic nature of the objective function: if they evaluate the function multiple times for a given input they expect the output to be the same in each case.